isomerpages/moe-sst/_cca/Taekwondo.md

 To empower students to strive with determination and true sportsmanship.

 #### Goals
-To develop resilient students who overcome challenges and adversity; and confident athletes who exhibit exemplary sportsmanship.
+* To develop resilient students who overcome challenges and adversity; and
+* Confident athletes who exhibit exemplary sportsmanship.

 #### Values
 Mindset of excellence